 - Fennel is a plant in the carrot and celery family.
 It tastes similar to anise and is also highly aromatic.

-- Fennel, star anise and anise seed all contain anethole, an aromatic compound that’s believed to fight off cancer, inflammation and diabetes.
+- It contains anethole, an aromatic compound that’s believed to help fight off cancer, inflammation and diabetes.

-- Fennel has been used as medicine for thousands of years.
+- It has been used as medicine for thousands of years.
 It has antioxidant and anti-inflammatory effects.
-Like anise and licorice, fennel is also used to fight bacterial, fungal and viral infections.
+Fennel is also used to fight bacterial, fungal and viral infections.

-- Like fennel and licorice, anise seed and star anise have a strong aroma, and their taste is often described as sweet and licorice-like.
+- It has a strong aroma, and the taste is often described as sweet and licorice-like.

-- Anise seed is known for its ability to fight bacterial and fungal infections, regulate blood sugar levels, boost heart health, relieve symptoms of depression and ease menopause symptoms.
+- It is known for its ability to fight bacterial and fungal infections, regulate blood sugar levels, boost heart health, relieve symptoms of depression, and ease menopause symptoms.

 - Licorice root is an adaptogen herb that’s used in Chinese medicine for its anti-inflammatory properties.